hyperledger/fabric-gateway/index.md

 The Gateway SDKs implement the Fabric programming model as described in the [Developing Applications](https://hyperledger-fabric.readthedocs.io/en/latest/developapps/developing_applications.html) chapter of the Fabric documentation.

-## Fabric Gateway Beta
+## Fabric Gateway v1.0

-❇️ There are [samples for Go, Node, and Java](https://github.com/hyperledger/fabric-gateway/blob/main/samples/README.md) which are a great place to start if you want to try out the Fabric Gateway Beta.
+❇️ There are [samples for Go, Node, and Java](https://github.com/hyperledger/fabric-gateway/blob/main/samples/README.md) which are a great place to start if you want to try out the new Fabric Gateway!

 ❇️ Make sure you [install the pre-reqs](#pre-reqs) before you begin.